farkon00/coloring/README.md

 Availiable colors are : `white, red, orange, yellow, gold, green, lime, aqua, lightblue, blue, magenta, purple, pink`

 You can use a style object.
-It just a way to write styles in python object.
+It is just a way to write styles in python object.
 You can change styles over time.
 ```python
 from coloring import Style